1. Cuddle Up

 12. Extra Seating

 A velvet bench serves as a bright addition to this rustic dining room.
 But it also doubles as extra seating for guests.
 Pretty and practical?
 Yes, please.
+For an extra textured detail, look for embossed velvet designs, or emboss the velvet yourself.

 13. Sweet Dreams